techwithanirudh/ai-chatbot/docs/03-artifacts.md

 export const artifactKinds = [..., "custom"] as const;
 ```

-Specify it in document schema at `server/db/schema.ts`.
+Specify it in the document schema at `server/db/schema.ts`.

 ```ts
 export const document = pgTable(